-If you ever face the unenviable task of dealing with a tenant who stops paying, you may need to file for eviction.
+If you ever face the unenviable task of dealing with a resident who stops paying, you may need to file for eviction.

 The eviction is something your property manager in Nashville will handle, but you will incur the expense.

-You may be thinking, ‘If my property manager does a great job at screening my tenant, I shouldn’t have any evictions.’
+You may be thinking, ‘If my property manager does a great job at screening my resident, I shouldn’t have any evictions.’
 In theory, that is correct.

-However, a tenant can fall behind for many reasons that will never surface during the application process.
+However, a resident can fall behind for many reasons that will never surface during the application process.

 Here are a few reasons:

-There are many reasons that a person, a good tenant, could fall behind.
+There are many reasons that a person, a good resident, could fall behind.